OctopusDeploy/docs/docs/infrastructure/windows-targets/index.md

 Using polling mode, you won't typically need to make any firewall changes on the Tentacle machine.

 **Intermediary Firewalls**
-Don't forget to allow access not just in Windows Firewall, but also any intermediary firewalls between the Tentacle and your Octopus server.
-For example, if your Octopus server is hosted in Amazon EC2, you'll also need to modify the AWS security group firewall to tell EC2 to allow the traffic.
-Similarly if your Octopus server is hosted in Microsoft Azure you'll also need to add an Endpoint to tell Azure to allow the traffic.
+Don't forget to allow access not just in Windows Firewall, but also any intermediary firewalls between the Tentacle and your Octopus Server.
+For example, if your Octopus Server is hosted in Amazon EC2, you'll also need to modify the AWS security group firewall to tell EC2 to allow the traffic.
+Similarly if your Octopus Server is hosted in Microsoft Azure you'll also need to add an Endpoint to tell Azure to allow the traffic.

 ## Health Check and Upgrade Calamari